-As members of the Global Health Technologies Coalition (GHTC)-a group of more than 25 nonprofit organizations working to increase awareness of the vital role health technologies play in saving lives in the developing world-we write to highlight the critical role of US programs that support global health research and development (R&D) and thank you for your support of important global health R&D at the US Department of Defense (DoD).
+As members of the Global Health Technologies Coalition (GHTC)-a group of more than 25 organizations working to increase awareness of the vital role health technologies play in saving lives in the developing world-we write to highlight the critical role of US programs that support global health research and development (R&D) and thank you for your support of important global health R&D at the US Department of Defense (DoD).

 We recognize that you face many challenging decisions, especially given current US military engagements, and understand that the primary mission of the DoD is to support our military men and women.
 We write to emphasize the importance of the DoD's infectious disease research not only in promoting the safety of our servicemen and women abroad, but also in supporting US global health efforts to address HIV/AIDS, tuberculosis, malaria, and neglected tropical diseases in low-income countries.
-For fiscal year 2018, we respectfully urge the Subcommittee to sustain and protect funding for research to develop new global health technologies at the DoD, and where possible target new funds from proposed increases in Defense spending to important infectious disease research that benefits both our service members and vulnerable populations overseas.
+For fiscal year 2019, we respectfully urge the Subcommittee to sustain and protect funding for research to develop new global health technologies at the DoD both within the Defense Health Program and the Congressionally Directed Medical Research Program, and where possible target new funds from proposed increases in Defense spending to important infectious disease research that benefits both our service members and vulnerable populations overseas.